Brighter-bits/EverybodyCodes/[2025] The Song of Ducks and Dragons/README.md

 bit slow, but it's fine overall.

 I only ever encountered one problem, and that was that I always assumed that the scale number would be one digit... it was not.

+# Day 10

+I never thought it would be chess, but hey.
+I have WAY too many functions, that I'm going to clean up.
+I did it all, I used caching to speed up the end.
+It all works... hooray.

+I feel as if there is a better method to do this rather than just brute forcing it, as it takes a minute or two to complete.